Epstein accuser says Prince Andrew should 'come clean'

 Breaking News Emails

-Virginia Roberts Giuffre, an alleged victim of Jeffrey Epstein, said Britain's Prince Andrew hasn’t told the truth about his connection to the accused sex trafficker.
+Virginia Roberts Giuffre, an alleged victim of Jeffrey Epstein, said Britain's Prince Andrew hasn’t told the truth about his connection with the accused sex trafficker.

-Prince Andrew has strongly denied that he had any knowledge of Epstein's alleged crimes.
+Andrew has denied that he had any knowledge of Epstein's alleged crimes.

-Giuffre was among more than 20 women who spoke in court about alleged sexual abuse, manipulation and being trafficked at the hands of Epstein, who died by suicide at age 66 on Aug.
-10. With prosecutors asking for charges of sex trafficking and conspiracy involving underage victims to be dropped in light of his death, the court used the hearing to give Epstein's alleged victims a chance to speak.
+Giuffre was among more than 20 women who spoke in court about the alleged sexual abuse, manipulation and being trafficked at the hands of Epstein, who died by suicide at age 66 on Aug.
+10. With prosecutors asking for charges of sex trafficking and conspiracy involving underage victims to be dropped following his death, the court used the hearing to give Epstein's alleged victims a chance to speak.

-The prince on Saturday issued a statement saying that during his relationship with Epstein he was unaware of any criminal activity as described by accusers of the multimillionaire financier.
+The prince on Saturday issued a statement saying that during his relationship with Epstein, he was unaware of any criminal activity as described by the accusers of the multimillionaire financier.

 The conviction mentioned by Andrew was apparently in reference to Epstein's plea agreement in 2008 with prosecutors in Florida under which he served 13 months of an 18-month sentence for two state prostitution charges.